x-square/data_analytics/24-04-advanced-data-analytics.md

 #### Reassigning

 In some cases, it might be best to reassign all outlier values to match the median or mean value.
 This will ensure that your median and distribution are based solely on the non-outlier values, leaving the original outliers excluded.
-The actual imputation or reassigning of values can be pretty simple if you’ve already found the outliers.
+The actual imputation or reassigning of values can be pretty simple if you've already found the outliers.
 The following code block calculates the median of the values greater than the lower limit.
 Then it imputes the median where values are lower than the lower limit.

 ```python
 # Calculate median of all NON-OUTLIER values